mstksg/inCode/copy/entries/lenses-and-prisms.md

 preview :: Prism' s a -> (s -> Maybe a)   -- get the 'a' in the 's' if it exists review  :: Prism' s a -> (a -> s)         -- reconstruct the 's' from an 'a'
 ```

+If you think of a prism as representing an abstract constructor, the `preview`
+is the "pattern match", and the `review` is the "constructing".

 Naively you might implement a prism like this: